 Hope and Reinforcement

 By the time a family makes their way into family counseling, they have likely already been told repeatedly by themselves, friends, and even other professionals how bad things have become.
-It is critical for the therapist to immediately counter this narrative and work towards a more optimistic outlook of the family unit.
-To motivate the family to change they must feel hopeful and energized.
-No matter the case, therapists will work to infuse positive and optimism in every stage of therapy.
-Simply showing up is reason alone for hope.
-A family therapist will often laud members of the family for being there and being present in sessions.
-Regardless of what ideas are exchanged or what progress is made, by making time to sit with one another the members of the family or the couple are committing to the group—the therapist highlights this, which becomes a tactic in itself.
+It is critical for the therapist to immediately counter this narrative and work toward a more optimistic outlook of the family unit.
+To motivate the family to change, they must feel hopeful and energized.

-Family therapy takes many different forms but generally it works towards the same goal; to understand individuals within their family unit and to strengthen that system.
+Family therapy takes many different forms but generally it works toward the same goal—to understand individuals within their family unit and to strengthen that system.
 It’s a fantastic tool for struggling couples, families, and those dealing with a loved one suffering from addiction or substance abuse.
-To that end, if you’re curious about family therapy, reach out to Apex Recovery to speak to their specialists, as they can provide family therapists that have a large wealth of experience!
-Sources:
+Contact Apex Recovery San Diego today at 619.458.3435 to speak to our specialists.
+Once you do, our family therapists can ready to help you and your family.